encryptio/slime/README.md

 data to it, but in the hopes that it might come back, will not start rebuilding the data on the drives it can access until you tell it to do so.

-To notify slime that a drive really is dead, POST
+To notify slime that a drive really is dead, `slimectl store dead STORE`.
-    {
-        "operation": "dead",
-        "uuid": "...drive uuid..."
-    }
-to /stores on a proxy.
-(GET /stores to see a list of stores; any dead ones will likely show up as connected: false, and you can use the name field to verify that the UUID you're marking is actually the dead drive.)

 Slime will gradually rewrite the data that was stored in the dead drive to other drives.

 Note that you can even mark a drive that's still connected "dead", and slime will try to read data from it if it needs it, but will still rewrite the data to no longer depend on that drive.
-This can be useful if you're replacing a drive for upgrades or because you suspect it will fail soon.
+This can be useful because it doesn't reduce your effective redundancy while rebalancing off that drive.

 Recovery from loss of files on a drive
 --------------------------------------